 Rationale

-The current data available regarding disordered eating in children and adolescents with overweight/obesity mostly originates from studies done in developed, high-income countries.
+The current data available regarding disordered eating in children and adolescents with overweight/obesity mostly originates from studies in developed, high-income countries.
 The existing literature regarding disordered eating in the Caribbean is limited, and even more so regarding disordered eating in children and adolescents with overweight / obesity.